JaredBlanco6/WorkoutList/README.md

-# Welcome to the WorkoutList (To-Do Lift) repository
+# Welcome to "To-Do Lift"
-All code for the application can be viewed here.
+Where you can view, load, and save workouts in a lightweight application.